 You also need your primary emergency responder certifications for your own legal and insurance protection.

-First Aid, CPR, and AED certificates need to be regularly renewed in order to remain current.
+First Aid, CPR (Cardio Pulmonary Resuscitation), and AED (Automated External Defibrillator) certificates need to be regularly renewed to remain current.

 2. Qualifications and Certifications